rahulshrivastava17/node-react-poc/README.md

       OR

     - you can setup MongoDB by installing in local as well (for that can use mongodb doc.
-Rref: https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/)
+Ref: https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/)

 5. Start nodejs server for the API: "npm start" or "node server" (Run this command inside "node-react-poc" location)
 6. Start React app: "npm start" (Run this command inside "node-react-poc/client" location)